 Each form/method of ingestion has its advantages and disadvantages, a reason you need to pick the best method for the specific use/need.
 Many companies use CBD oil and CBD tinctures interchangeably, which shouldn’t be the case.
 It would thus be advisable to understand the difference between the two and how to use each for the best results.

 - CBD Oil

-CBD oil is made up of two compounds, CBD and the carrier oil.
+CBD oil is made up of two compounds, CBD and carrier oil.
 Pure CBD is extracted from the flowers, seeds, and leaves/stalks of the hemp plant, after which it is mixed/diluted with a carrier oil, hence CBD oil.
 CBD oil is, however, rich in not only cannabinoids but also essential vitamins, nutrients, proteins, and fatty acids, making it one of the most potent and expensive types of CBD oil.
-Many people thus infuse two to three teaspoons of CBD to their foods and drinks every day, all in an effort to tap into the numerous benefits of CBD.
+Many people thus infuse two to three teaspoons of CBD into their foods and drinks every day, all in an effort to tap into the numerous benefits of CBD.
 While there’s no detailed dosage for CBD, one can calculate the desired dosage based on his/her body weight, condition, and goals, among several other factors.

 The Ingredients Of CBD Oil

 As mentioned above, CBD oil is a blend of CBD and carrier oil.
 The base oil, also known as a carrier oil, helps dilute the concentrated CBD into a usable and safe product.
 The most commonly used/preferred base oils include:

 – Vegetable glycerin base

 – Hemp seed oil

 A tincture is any medication kept in an alcohol solution.
 That said, CBD oil tincture is simply CBD suspended in distilled alcohol.